-Though baby William will grow up not as a Super Soldier, since Uncle Jeffrey Spender injected him with a form of magnetite that made him human once and for all.
+Though baby William will grow up not as a Super Soldier, since Uncle Jeffrey Spender injected him with a form of magnetite that made him human once and for all (or so they say).
 Unable to protect her son, Dana Scully put him up for adoption.
 He was adopted by a happy couple, the Van De Kamps, in Wyoming where he will learn to love buffalo.

-(SoX NOTE: Obviously, this is not an official biography of baby William, but we like it just the same.)
+(WEBMASTER NOTE: Obviously, this is not an official biography of baby William.)

 Daniel Waterston – married man, doctor, Scully’s instructor at some point.
 She didn’t want to be “the other woman” so she left him.
 Then, moved to D.C. and joined the FBI.

 Jack Willis – one of her instructors at the FBI Academy, dated for over 1 year.